-- Engage in Disruptive Behavior- Behavior displayed verbally or through action toward a school official or policy of the school so the normal routine of the classroom or activity is significantly disrupted.
-This includes both verbal and physical hazing, conduct on school premises, going to and from school, while riding on any school transportation, or attending or participating in any school sponsored activity while within the jurisdiction, supervision and control of the school. - Be Insubordinate to school authority- The failure to obey a request by a district employee or representative. - Initiate or participate in sexual harassment bullying or harassment.
-This could include inappropriate displays of public affection. - Possess mechanical or electronic instruments, laser pointers or audio devises such as iPods, MP3 players or headphones that are not for educational purposes.
+- 1. Engage in disruptive behavior.
+Behavior displayed verbally or through action toward a school official or policy of the school, so the normal routine of the classroom or activity is significantly disrupted.
+This includes both verbal and physical hazing, conduct on school premises, going to and from school, while riding on any school transportation, or attending or participating in any school sponsored activity while within the jurisdiction, supervision and control of the school. - 2.
+Be insubordinate to school authority.
+Insubordination is the failure to obey a request by a District employee or representative. - 3.
+Initiate or participate in sexual harassment, bullying or harassment.
+This could include inappropriate displays of public affection. - 4.
+Possess laser pointers or other items that disrupt the learning environment.
 These items will be confiscated and held in the office until parents or guardians make arrangements to pick them up at the office.
-Laptop computers, electronic note taking devices used for educational purposes may be used in classes with the approval of the instructor. - Cheat or act in the conduct of cheating.
-Cheat or cheating means a student acting dishonestly in carrying out any assignments.
-This may include, but is not limited to, copying assignments, using unauthorized crib sheets for tests, looking at someone else's test, plagiarizing, copying other's work from the Internet or building servers or permitting another person to perform the assignment.

-- Plagiarize or submit the work of others and claim it as their own.
-Plagiarism is defined as any of the following; directly copying a paper or portion of a paper without proper attribution; turning in someone else's work as your own; or citing works that the student did not consult in the writing of the paper.
+Laptop computers, electronic note taking devices or other electrical/high tech devices used for educational purposes may be used in classes with the approval of the instructor. - 5.
+Cheat or act in the conduct of cheating.
+Cheating means a student is acting dishonestly in carrying out any assignments.
+This may include, but is not limited to, copying assignments, using unauthorized crib sheets for tests, looking at someone else's test, plagiarizing, copying other's work from the Internet or building servers or permitting another person to perform the assignment. - 6.
+Plagiarize or submit the work of others and claim it as their own.
+Plagiarism is defined as any of the following; directly copying a paper or portion of a paper without proper attribution; taking the ideas of another person without proper attribution; turning in someone else's work as your own; or citing works that the student did not consult in the writing of the paper.
 Changing the wording of another document does not avoid the problem of plagiarism.
-Plagiarism is as much about the theft of ideas as it is words. - Use skateboards, roller blades, rolling shoes or similar devices in school without prior authorization from a school authority. - Students are required to go directly to the office when directed to do so by any school personnel at the school site or any school-sponsored activity.
-Failure to do so will be considered a major offense of insubordination. - Students are required to stop and identify themselves when asked by any school personnel or designee or any contractor acting on behalf of the district at any school site or at any school- sponsored activity.
+Plagiarism is as much about the theft of ideas as it is words. - 7.
+Use or possess roller blades, rolling shoes or similar devices in school. - 8.
+Students are required to go directly to the office when directed to do so by any school personnel at the school site or at any school-sponsored activity.
 Failure to do so will be considered a major offense of insubordination.

+9. Students are required to stop and identify themselves when asked by any school personnel or designee or any contractor acting on behalf of the District at any school site or at any school-sponsored activity.
+Failure to do so will be considered a major offense of insubordination.

 Minimum Corrective Action: Teacher-student conference and/or loss of credit for assignment, if appropriate.

-Maximum Corrective Action: Suspension.
+Maximum Corrective Action: Suspension, Expulsion and/or Police Notification.